LordScree/cthulhu-dice/README.md

 The player rolls their 3 dice and acts accordingly:
  - Any Elder Signs they get are added to a stash of Elder Signs.
  - Any TENTACLES they get are added to a pool of TENTACLES.
 If the player ever gets 3 (or more) TENTACLES, they are "downed".
-They lose their stash this round and cannot _continue_ to another round.
+They lose their stash for this turn and cannot _continue_ with their turn.
  - Any Clues they get remain in the player's hand.
 These are used again if the player chooses to _continue_ (see below).

 If the player has 2 or fewer TENTACLES, they now have a choice: